salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ### Default Create

-A resource MAY support POST create.
-Routes supporting POST create MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
+A resource MAY support POST Create.
+Routes supporting POST Create MUST accept a single object having the same JSON schema as an item in the collection of the data section of a GET on that resource.
 The resource contained in the request MUST be created, OR the server MUST respond with an error.

 The server MUST respond with a 201 status and the created resource.
-The server MUST include the created identifier for the resource.
+The route MUST respond with the `id` of the created resource.
 The server MUST respond with a Location: header pointing to the newly created resource.

 ```javascript